airbytehq/terraform-provider-airbyte/docs/resources/destination_qdrant.md

 - `azure_open_ai` (Attributes) Use the Azure-hosted OpenAI API to embed text.
 This option is using the text-embedding-ada-002 model with 1536 embedding dimensions. (see [below for nested schema](#nestedatt--configuration--embedding--azure_open_ai))
 - `cohere` (Attributes) Use the Cohere API to embed text. (see [below for nested schema](#nestedatt--configuration--embedding--cohere))
 - `fake` (Attributes) Use a fake embedding made out of random vectors with 1536 embedding dimensions.
 This is useful for testing the data pipeline without incurring any costs. (see [below for nested schema](#nestedatt--configuration--embedding--fake))
-- `from_field` (Attributes) Use a field in the record as the embedding.
-This is useful if you already have an embedding for your data and want to store it in the vector store. (see [below for nested schema](#nestedatt--configuration--embedding--from_field))
 - `open_ai` (Attributes) Use the OpenAI API to embed text.
 This option is using the text-embedding-ada-002 model with 1536 embedding dimensions. (see [below for nested schema](#nestedatt--configuration--embedding--open_ai))
 - `open_ai_compatible` (Attributes) Use a service that's compatible with the OpenAI API to embed text. (see [below for nested schema](#nestedatt--configuration--embedding--open_ai_compatible))